acg-team/ConSTRain-analyses/analyses/simulating_data/README.md

 All good so far, but HG002 has the same issues as the other assemblies...
 I guess we need te generate artificial chromosomes 21 from the STR variants called when we aligned the HG002 haplotypes to GRCh38 to determine ConSTRain's accuracy.

 ## Obtaining assemblies to simulate short reads from: third attempt
 In the end, we just generate a new reference sequence ourselves that only differes from GRCh38 at STR loci that are not the same as the reference in the HG002 assemblies.
-This is done based on the STR variant calls from the assembly to reference alignment we generated previously (see [2024-03-11_STR_lengths_from_haplotypes.ipynb](../HG002/2024-03-11_STR_lengths_from_haplotypes.ipynb)).
+This is done based on the STR variant calls from the assembly to reference alignment we generated previously (see [STR_lengths_from_haplotypes.ipynb](../HG002/STR_lengths_from_haplotypes.ipynb)).
 We generate a chr21 representation for the HG002 maternal and paternal haplotypes separately and write them to fasta file.
-See [2024-05-22_reference_from_STR_genotypes.ipynb](2024-05-22_reference_from_STR_genotypes.ipynb) for details.
+See [reference_from_STR_genotypes.ipynb](reference_from_STR_genotypes.ipynb) for details.

 We also bgzip and index the new fasta files.
 ```bash